 Even with a non-toxic air fryer, proper usage and maintenance are key to ensuring healthy meals and extending the life of your appliance.

-• Flip and Shake Food: For thoroughly cooked and evenly browned food, remember to shake the basket or flip items halfway through the cooking process.
+- Flip and Shake Food: For thoroughly cooked and evenly browned food, shake the basket or flip items halfway through the cooking process.
 This is especially important for items like fries or chicken wings.

 Conclusion